meteor/meteor/docs/source/api/top-level-await.md

 const promise = require('./init.js');
 ```

-If you are using `require`, this does mean you need to be somewhat careful when adding/removing top level await in a file since you also have to update where the module is required.
+If you are using `require`, this does mean you need to be careful when adding or removing top level await in a file since you also have to update where the module is required.
 Since a module becomes async if it depends on an async module, this could affect more than just the individual modules using top level await.

 When possible, you can use ecmascript import syntax or dynamic imports instead so you don't have to worry about which modules are sync or async.

-### Nested imports
+## Nested Imports

-For nested imports, it refers to using `import ...` outside of the root of a module, for example in an if block or a function.
+Nested imports refer to using `import ...` outside of the root of a module, for example in an if block or a function.

 ```js
 if (Meteor.isClient) {